OpenFreeEnergy/IndustryBenchmarks2024/docs/source/input_preparation.rst

 2. If the termini are charged, e.g. COO- or NH3+:
     * Keep the termini in their charged state
 .. note::
-   Cases where this is observed, e.g. JNK1, there appears to be the possibility of an interaction between the perturbed ligand and the termini.
+   In cases where this is observed, e.g. JNK1, there is a possibility that interactions between the perturbed ligand and the termini may form.
    Keeping the termini charged should retain the intended interaction.

 .. note::
    Some tools, e.g. Pymol, are known to erroneously place caps out of order with the protein chain or TER cards between the protein chain and the cap.
 Please ensure that the caps appear in order (i.e. before or after the relevant termini residue), and that there are no TER cards between the termini residue and the cap.